Tahiraibrahim/hackathon1_humnoid_book_7/README.md

 The server will start at http://127.0.0.1:80002.
 Setup the Frontend (The Website)Bash# Open a new terminal in the root folder npm install npm run start
-The website will launch at http://localhost:3000🏆 Why This Project WinsThis platform demonstrates a full-stack implementation of Embodied AI Education:Agentic Workflow: Using custom RAG + Qdrant.Inclusivity: Urdu Language Support.Adaptability: Hardware vs. Software personalization engines.👥 Contributors[Your Name] - Lead Developer & AI Architect
+The website will launch at http://localhost:3000🏆 Why This Project WinsThis platform demonstrates a full-stack implementation of Embodied AI Education:Agentic Workflow: Using custom RAG + Qdrant.Inclusivity: Urdu Language Support.Adaptability: Hardware vs. Software personalization engines.